trevisanj/f311/docs/source/aosss.rst

 2. Click on "Plot Overlapped".
 A plot window opens.
 From this plot, we can see that the region 16508-16534 seems to be free of atmospheric contamination.
 You may close the plot window

+3. Click on "To Scalar".
+Another window opens

 |imaget0|

 |imaget1|

-3. Click on "To Scalar".
-Another window opens

 4. Type "ToScalar_SNR(16508, 16534)"

-5. Click on "OK".
-Notice that a new column "SNR" appear in the spectrum list
+5. Click on "OK"

 |imaget2|

-6. Click on "X-Y Plot"
+6. Notice that a new column "SNR" appear in the table.
+Click on "X-Y Plot"

 |imaget3|